nltp-ashes/Nanosuit/README.md

 ### KNOWN ISSUES

+- The thumb of the left arm is fucked.
+I don't really know how to fix it, so it'll stay like this for a bit
 - Cloak mode does not work if the NPC sees the actor before the cloak is applied, right now you need to break vision for it to work
 - Cloak mode does not work on mutants
 - The key-bind to open the suit menu is not configurable.
 It should be configurable